YafitA/DBProject_6092_6103/README.md

             OLD.record_id, OLD.patient_id, OLD.severity_of_injury, NEW.severity_of_injury,
             OLD.cause_of_injury, NEW.cause_of_injury, 'UPDATE'
         );

         -- בדיקת שינוי משמעותי בחומרת הפציעה
         IF NEW.severity_of_injury > OLD.severity_of_injury + 2 THEN
-            RAISE NOTICE 'Warning: injury severity for patient % increased significantly from % to %', OLD.patient_id, OLD.severity_of_injury, NEW.severity_of_injury;
+            RAISE NOTICE 'Warning: The severity of patient %''s injury has significantly increased from % to %', OLD.patient_id, OLD.severity_of_injury, NEW.severity_of_injury;
         END IF;

         RETURN NEW;

     ELSIF TG_OP = 'INSERT' THEN
         INSERT INTO medical_record_history (
             record_id, patient_id, new_severity, new_cause, change_type
         ) VALUES (
             NEW.record_id, NEW.patient_id, NEW.severity_of_injury,
             NEW.cause_of_injury, 'INSERT'
         );

         RETURN NEW;

     ELSIF TG_OP = 'DELETE' THEN
         INSERT INTO medical_record_history (
             record_id, patient_id, old_severity, old_cause, change_type
         ) VALUES (
             OLD.record_id, OLD.patient_id, OLD.severity_of_injury,
             OLD.cause_of_injury, 'DELETE'
         );

         RETURN OLD;
     END IF;

     RETURN NULL;
 END;
 $$ LANGUAGE plpgsql;